phantomcyber/splunk-soar-sdk/docs/index.rst

 If you find bugs, need help, or have suggestions, please visit the `Splunk SOAR SDK GitHub repository <https://github.com/phantomcyber/splunk-soar-sdk>`_ and file an issue.

-What is a Splunk SOAR app and what are actions?
+What is a Splunk SOAR App and What are Actions?
 -----------------------------------------------

 Apps (aka Connectors) in Splunk SOAR are extensions that enrich the platform functionality.
 Each app provides a new set of actions that can be used to automate security investigations and response.
 Usually, a single app adds actions which integrate with a specific tool or 3rd party service (e.g. whois lookup or geolocation).